 Save candidate's time

 According to our customers video interviews save approximately 50% of their time during the recruitment process.
 But video interviews save also candidates' time.
-74% of the candidates that responded to our survey spent less than one hour to answer to the video interview.
+Over half of the candidates that responded to our survey spent less than 40 minutes answering the video interview.
 This makes video interviewing a time efficient alternative also from the candidates point of view.